 They’ll gather in huts or under a tree, in underground caves down on bended knee

-You’ll find them in prison and orphanages and out on a mission in far off places,
+You’ll find them in prison and orphanages and out on a mission in far away places,

 In conference rooms, coffee bars, even cathedrals,

-the church is certainly not what you meet in, but the family of God who’ve been freed from their sin.
+the church is certainly not what you meet in, but the people who Jesus set free from their sin.